eichblatt/deadstream/index.md

 ## Gapless playback

 Yeah, we can't have glitchy interruptions between tracks.
+This is a technical challenge which is not completely solved yet, but it's definitely high on the agenda.

 ## Set breaks

 Even with gapless playback, one thing that doesn't quite work with the D*'s picks CD's is that after set 1, Bobby announces "We're going to take a short break and you can too".
-Then 2 seconds later they launch into Bertha or something to open the second set.
+Then 2 seconds later they launch into the second set.

 As a listener, if you are getting into the spirit of the show, you are not ready for that energy yet.
 So, I add a 10 minute silence (which could be crowd noises, or a [mixture of audio submissions from deadheads](#crowdsourced-background-noise) between sets.